What Is The Cloud?

 Cloud Computing enables the supply of software as a service, rather than a product.
 This allows companies to keep their costs down by paying per user, rather than needing to meet the cost of an expensive licence fee.

-This system means that we can also offer Cloud document management software to store your files, documents and to manage your legal processes effectively.
+This system means that we can also offer Cloud document management and matter management software to store your files, documents and to manage your legal information effectively.

 Why use The Cloud?